TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Double Tap Strike On a Venezuelan Boat.md

 	  `The Special Operations commander overseeing the Sept.
 2 attack — the opening salvo in the Trump administration’s war on suspected drug traffickers in the Western Hemisphere — ordered a second strike to comply with Hegseth’s instructions, two people familiar with the matter said.
 The two men were blown apart in the water.`

 	  `Hegseth’s order, which has not been previously reported, adds another dimension to the campaign against suspected drug traffickers.
 Some current and former U.S. officials and law-of-war experts have said that the Pentagon’s lethal campaign — which has killed more than 80 people to date — is unlawful and may expose those most directly involved to future prosecution.` - [Hegseth order on first Caribbean boat strike, officials say: Kill them all, Washington Post, 2025](https://www.washingtonpost.com/national-security/2025/11/28/hegseth-kill-them-all-survivors-boat-strike)
+- On 28 November 2025, Hegseth tweeted that the Washington Post story was fake news and that the strikes were lawful under U
+	- `As usual, the fake news is delivering more fabricated, inflammatory, and derogatory reporting to discredit our incredible warriors fighting to protect the homeland.`

+	  `As we’ve said from the beginning, and in every statement, these highly effective strikes are specifically intended to be “lethal, kinetic strikes.”
+The declared intent is to stop lethal drugs, destroy narco-boats, and kill the narco-terrorists who are poisoning the American people.
+Every trafficker we kill is affiliated with a Designated Terrorist Organization.`

+	  `The Biden administration preferred the kid gloves approach, allowing millions of people — including dangerous cartels and unvetted Afghans — to flood our communities with drugs and violence.
+The Trump administration has sealed the border and gone on offense against narco-terrorists.
+Biden coddled terrorists, we kill them.`

+	  `Our current operations in the Caribbean are lawful under both U.S. and international law, with all actions in compliance with the law of armed conflict—and approved by the best military and civilian lawyers, up and down the chain of command.`

+	  `Our warriors in SOUTHCOM put their lives on the line every day to protect the Homeland from narco-terrorists — and I will ALWAYS have their back.` - [@SecWar Tweet, Twitter (X), 2025](https://x.com/SecWar/status/1994552598142038358)
 # Lawsuit
 - On 20 January 2025
 	- ` ` -